On The Drive

 I’m in the studio with one of my all-time favorite musicians, Donald Fagen (Of Steely Dan) and he’s about to produce my song.
 How did I get here?

-My mom’s naughtiest running partner and oldest friend, Libby Titus, happens to be married to Donald and somehow my cheep little demo tape with my hedgehog, Fatty J’s scratchings on it, wound up in his cassette player and he had feedback about my song “When We’re Together.”
+My mom’s naughtiest running partner, her enchanting and oldest friend, Libby Titus, happens to be married to Donald.
+Somehow my cheep little demo tape wound up in his cassette player and he had feedback about my song “When We’re Together.”

 But… I was terrified.
+This was a big deal.
 I didn’t know if I could sing the song any better and feared making a fool of myself in front of one of the great musical legends.
 “I’m so honored Donald.
 I mean, I can’t believe I’m saying this but I am not sure I can make it to New York that soon.”

-“You CAN do it better.”
-They insisted “You’re a fool.”
+“You don’t have to do it better.”
+They were persuading me.
 “You’ll regret this.”
-“Come down to New York.”
-“Why don’t you want to do this?” and suddenly Pheobe Snow was on the phone too (where did she come from?!) joining in on the girl chorus with “It’s a great song, Sally.
+“Come down to New York.” and suddenly Pheobe Snow was on the phone too (where did she come from?!) joining in on the girl chorus with “It’s a great song, Sally.
 You go girl.
 Come record with Donald.”

 And the matter was settled.

 I flew from Martha’s Vineyard to New York on Friday.
-I did vocal exercises for an hour and then practiced the song over and over and over until the bass distorted the speakers.
-Finally, shaking like a leaf, I hailed a taxi to River Sound Studio on East 95th.
+I did vocal exercises for an hour and then practiced the song over and over until the bass distorted the speakers.
+Finally, I hailed a taxi to River Sound Studio on East 95th.
 When I pulled up, the driver didn’t have change for my $20 so I ran into a Chinese laundromat where I was promptly turned away.
 But miraculously, the driver told me not to worry about it!
 Even when I insisted I pay him he drove away apologizing to ME for not having change.
+The flapping of angels wings could be heard along the banks of the river.

 Donald was walking up the street as I was walking into his studio.
 I kissed his cheek in a knee-jerk nervous reaction and he laughed.
-He introduced me to Phil, his engineer, and showed me around his phenomenal space filled with Asian rugs and gold records and a punching bag called “Slam-Man” who I deduced was used to de-stress between difficult takes.
-As Donald and Phil set up I admitted to them I was nervous.
+I felt about five years old.
+He introduced me to Phil, his engineer, and showed me around his phenomenal space filled with Asian rugs and gold records.
+There was a punching bag called “Slam-Man” who I deduced was used to de-stress between difficult takes.
+I wondered if my nerves were like anyone elses or if I had a special brand, reserved for complete losers.

 It took 12 takes.
 The whole song.
 Only 12 takes.
 “From that, we have enough to create the perfect track,” said Donald.
 He complimented me a lot, probably because he knew how worried I was about the whole thing.
 “I love your voice,” he said, and “Man, this song is really a winner,” he said, and “You’ve got great pitch” and “I think you’re going about making this CD the right and smart way.”
 And then he said “You can’t pay me for this session.
 I really enjoyed doing this for you.”